cramanan/FORUM-API/README.md

         go run .
         ```
 - ### Docker:
     This project comes with a Dockerfile.
-You will need to run these commands:
+You will need to run these commands (might need to run it as root):
     1. Build the image:
         ```
         docker image build -t <image-name> .